fredkronusa/google-api-test/README.md

-# Limpo Drivers - A non uber company
+# Limpo Drivers -
-## and will never be.
-There is just no money in this business
+## A non uber company for high end car drivers looking to make extra moeny

 Welcome to the Google Api Test App!
 This application leverages the Google Maps API to provide an interactive map experience, allowing users to search for locations, get directions, and explore various points of interest.